ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Bufferbloat {{Bufferbloat}} refers to the building of long queues in the network.
 Many network routers are configured with very large buffers.
 If congestion starts happening, classic TCP congestion control algorithms
-{{!RFC5681}} will continue sending at a high rate until a FIFO buffer fills up completely and packet losses then occur.
-Every connection going through that bottleneck will experience increased latency.
+{{!RFC5681}} will continue sending at a high rate until a First-In First-Out (FIFO) buffer completely fills and packet losses then occur.
+Every connection pasing through that bottleneck will then experience increased latency.
 This adds unwanted latency that impacts highly interactive applications like games, but it also affects routine web browsing and video playing.